A Quick Guide to Popups in E-commerce

 Popup Pro by Aheadworks

-The Popup Pro extension for Magento 2 allows creating highly customizable, in terms of content, design, and animation effects, popups to advertise various offers and gain new email subscribers.
+The Popup Pro extension for Magento 2 suggests creating highly customizable, in terms of content, design, and animation effects, popups to advertise various offers and gain new email subscribers.

 More to it, the extension offers several triggers for popups to be displayed.
 Those include the percent of a page scrolled, exit intents (the cursor is moved outside the page), the number of pages viewed, and custom display delays (the popup is shown immediately after the page load or later, according to the delay setting).

-Last but not least, the module enables store owners to target popups for particular site pages and user groups and then track the performance stats of each popup by the number of views, clicks, and click-through rates.
+Last but not least, store owners can target popups for particular site pages and user groups and then track the performance stats of each popup by the number of views, clicks, and click-through rates.